-A. When an offender/prisoner files a pro se complaint/petition that is not subject to judicial review under La.
+A. When a self-represented offender/prisoner files a complaint/petition that is not subject to judicial review under La.
 R.S.
-15:1177, the inmate is required to follow the Prison Litigation Reform Act procedures and law in La.
+15:1177, the inmate is required to follow the PLRA procedures and law in La.
 R.S.
-15:1181 et seq.
-In addition, the offender/prisoner must follow the law and procedures for civil complaints set forth in the Louisiana Code of Civil Procedure, the Louisiana Civil Code, and any other applicable law, as well as the civil rules of the court of proper venue that are not in conflict with the Prison Litigation Reform Act or the Rules of this section.
+15:1181, et seq.
+In addition, the offender/prisoner must follow the law and procedures for civil complaints set forth in the Louisiana Code of Civil Procedure, the Louisiana Civil Code, and any other applicable law, as well as the civil rules of the court of proper venue that are not in conflict with the PLRA or the Rules of this section.

 B. Any ordinary petition filed pursuant to Chapter 9 of the Louisiana Rules for District Courts shall specifically comply with La.
 Code Civ.
 Proc. arts.
-851-893, set forth specific facts to support the elements of each claim pursued, and designate a physical address, not a post office box, for each opposing party sufficient for service of pleadings.
+851-893, set forth specific facts to support the elements of each claim pursued, and designate a physical address - not a post office box - for each opposing party sufficient for service of pleadings.

-C. Discovery Limitations:
+C. Discovery Limitations

-1. No discovery may be filed before service and until the court has had an opportunity to screen the petition to consider the petitioner's "strike" status, set the costs due, consider the mandatory venue, order service on the defendants, or dismiss the suit in accordance with the Prison Litigation Reform Act, La.
-R.S.
-15:1181, et seq.
+1. No discovery may be filed before service and until the court has had an opportunity to screen the petition to consider the petitioner's "strike" status, set the costs due, consider the mandatory venue, order service on the defendants, or dismiss the suit in accordance with the PLRA.